The Pinay Homeschooler

 Thursday, August 31, 2017

-The boys are loving these mammal skulls which Safari Ltd has sent us!
+The boys love these mammal skulls which Safari Ltd has sent us!
 They specifically love to bury these in the kinetic sand and play scavenger hunt or play-pretend to be scientists.
 This is one of the afterschool activities the boys enjoy playing together and working independently.

 Safari Ltd Mammal Skulls Discovery Play

 Usually, Mavi sets up the activity.
-Here, his idea was to dig the skulls and match them to our animal figures.
-He assembled the sand and the animal figures while instructing Vito to wait till he finishes the set up.
+His idea was to dig the skulls and match them to our animal figures.
+He assembled the sand and the animal figures while instructing Vito to wait till he finished the setup.
 I love how Mavi is acting like a leader in this one.
-He is now beginning to act as a mentor to his brother, especially on creating activities that both of them can work together.
+He is now beginning to mentor his brother, especially in creating activities where both can work together.
 On my part, I still have to supervise, but minimal.

 DSC_4828

-I instructed the boys to use their protective gear whenever they do hammering activities or do experiments.
+I instructed the boys to use their protective gear during hammering activities or experiments.

 DSC_4858

 Here Mavi is showing Vito how to clean the skulls.
-Because we used kinetic sand, they’re kind of hard to remove from the holes of the skulls, so one should use proper tools inorder to clear the skulls with sand.
+Because we used kinetic sand, they’re hard to remove from the holes of the skulls, so one should use proper tools to clear the heads with sand.

 DSC_4921

-Once the skulls are cleaned, Vito would look for the animal match (to identify who’s skull is it).
-It’s quite tricky, but there are some skulls that were easy to identify.
+Once the skulls are cleaned, Vito would look for the animal match (to identify who’s skull it is).
+It’s quite tricky, but some heads were easy to locate.
 Check out the rhino and the giraffe.
-Safari Ltd did a really good job here, the figures are so detailed!
-These skulls has taught the kids which part of the animal remains after it dies, so basically all the bony tissues will be left and the rest will rot.
+Safari Ltd did a great job here; the figures are so detailed!
+These skulls have taught the kids which part of the animal remains after it dies, so all the bony tissues will be left, and the rest will rot.

 DSC_4929